iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/fetchmycontacts.md

 # fetchMyContacts

-Method to get the ETH addresses that gave access to their protected data for messaging usage.
+This method gives the requester a list of Ethereum addresses that previously gave access to their protected data for messaging usage.
+The user's email address is stored as a piece of `protectedData` ensuring only authorized applications may access the clear text address for sending communications.

 ## Usage